ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/_includes/event-loop.md

   var hoist = 'The variable has been hoisted.';
   ```

   Para responder a esta pregunta es conveniente tener claro el concepto de [Hoisting](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting) en JS.
-Hoisting is a JavaScript mechanism where **variables, function declarations and classes** are moved to the top of their scope before code execution.
+Hoisting is a JavaScript mechanism where **variables, function and class declarationses** are moved to the top of their scope before code execution.
 Hoisting  only moves the declaration.
 The assignments are left in place.

   The scope of a variable declared with the keyword `var` is its current execution context.
 This is either the enclosing `function` or for variables declared outside any function, `global`.